nucypher/nucypher/docs/source/guides/worklock_guide.rst

 Show current WorkLock information
 ---------------------------------

-You can obtain information of current state of WorkLock by running:
+You can obtain information about the current state of WorkLock by running:

 .. code::

     (nucypher)$ nucypher worklock status --network <NETWORK> --provider <YOUR PROVIDER URI> --poa

-If you want to see detailed information of your current bid, you can also introduce your bidder address with the ``--bidder-address`` flag:
+If you want to see detailed information about your current bid, you can specify your bidder address with the ``--bidder-address`` flag:

 .. code::